DOJ excoriates University of Michigan's 'bias response team,' says free speech is 'under attack'

 "The American university ... is transforming into an echo chamber of political correctness and homogenous thought, a shelter for fragile egos."

-The inconsistency is unconstitutional for a variety of reasons, the DOJ writes, including that it allows university officials to apply different definitions to differnet cases depending on the viewpoints expressed.
+The inconsistency is unconstitutional for a variety of reasons, the DOJ writes, including that it allows university officials to apply different definitions to different cases depending on the viewpoints expressed.

 The University of Michigan's website explains that its "Bias Response Team" (BRT), which includes administrators, law enforcement personnel and students, focuses on "addressing incidents that may reflect bias against members of the University community based on their identity."